MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-introduction.md

 ---
-title: Create a hub and spoke hybrid network topology in Azure using Terraform
+title: Tutorial - Create a hub and spoke hybrid network topology in Azure using Terraform
-description: Learn how to create an entire hybrid network reference architecture in Azure using Terraform. ms.topic: how-to ms.date: 10/26/2019
+description: Learn how to create an entire hybrid network reference architecture in Azure using Terraform. ms.topic: tutorial ms.date: 10/26/2019
 ---

-# Create a hub and spoke hybrid network topology in Azure using Terraform
+# Tutorial: Create a hub and spoke hybrid network topology in Azure using Terraform

 This tutorial series shows how to use Terraform to implement in Azure a [hub and spoke network topology](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).